chisa-sifiso/wordcound-webapp-jee/README.md

 Use an IDE like NetBeans or Eclipse configured with a server (e.g., Apache TomEE or WildFly).
 Configure the server:

-Deploy the project on a Java EE-compliant server.
+Deploy the project on a Java EE-compliant server.Deployec on glassfish serverAccess the application:
-Access the application:

 Open a browser and navigate .
 Usage